What is Energy Queensland?

 Peter holds both a bachelor (honours) degree and a masters degree in engineering at the University of Queensland, and is a fellow of the Australian Institute of Company Directors.
 Peter is also Chair of Energy Skills Queensland and Deputy Chair of TAFE Queensland

-Paul Jordon was appointed to the acting role of Chief Operating Officer (COO) Distribution of Energy Queensland in March 2017 and is responsible for leading the Group’s electricity distribution networks operations, which includes merging and transforming Energex’s and Ergon Energy’s operations.
+Paul Jordon was appointed Executive General Manager, Distribution in December 2017 and is responsible for leading the Group’s electricity distribution networks operations, which includes merging and transforming Energex’s and Ergon Energy’s operations.

 Paul has more than 30 years’ experience in the electricity distribution and retail fields, both in Australia and internationally.
 Most recently, he led the customer service elements of Ergon Energy Network – the safe and efficient operation and maintenance of the distribution network, supply to isolated communities, and the commercial delivery of modular infrastructure and generation solutions.